rwinkhart/sshyp/README.md

 # sshyp
-A very simple self-hosted, synchronized password manager for UNIX systems (currently Haiku/Linux).
+A very simple self-hosted, synchronized password manager for UNIX(-like) systems (currently Haiku/FreeBSD/Linux).
 Alternative to (and compatible with) pass/password-store.

 Compatible with entries created by pass/password-store.